saveourtool/diktat/info/guide/guide-chapter-3.md

 c) Import statements are alphabetically arranged, without using line breaks and wildcards ( wildcard imports - `*`).

-d) **Recommendation**: One `.kt` source file should contain only one class declaration, and its name should match the filename
+d) **Recommendation**.
+One `.kt` source file should contain only one class declaration, and its name should match the filename

 e) Avoid empty files that do not contain the code or contain only imports/comments/package name